nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/DataPLAN.md

 todo:
 ---

 [DataPLAN][hp-DataPLAN] is a [Data Management Plan][kb-DataManagementPlan] generator which can help you create a plan for the [research data management][kb-ResearchDataManagement].
-It takes less than five minutes to make standardized DMPs for Horizon Europ and Deutsche Forschungsgemeinschaft (DFG).
+By using DataPLAN, standardized DMPs for Horizon Europ and Deutsche Forschungsgemeinschaft (DFG) can be generated in five minutes.
 The fast generation speed on account of the answers-integrated template design and single-page web application technology.

 ## Why another DMP tool is needed?